-This series of four dioramas has been created for the excellent crib exhibition that takes place every Christmas in the arenas of Verona.
+This series of four dioramas has been created for the exquisite crib exhibition that takes place every Christmas in the arenas of Verona.

-But the birth of Jesus is not alone; the birth of Bouddha is also proclaimed by a star.
+But the birth of Jesus is not alone in this; the birth of Bouddha is also announced by a star.
 The late Brahmanic tradition gives us the most striking example.
-At his birth Agni, the three-headed fire god, is placed between the donkey, the bearer of the Soma (drink of immortality), and the mystical cow by his mother, the virgin Maya, and his earthly father Twâstri, the carpenter.
+At the birth of Agni, the three-headed fire god, he is placed between the donkey, the bearer of the Soma (drink of immortality), and the mystical cow by his mother, the virgin Maya, and his earthly father Twâstri, the carpenter.
 His birth is associated with the appearance of a star called SaVaNaGRaHa.

 Plaster figures, articulated and covered with fabric, A. & M. BERETTINI

 Background with perspective according to the diorama techniques of the School of Barcelona, Claudio MATTEI, Ponte San Pietro (Italy)

 In this exhibit, the event of the birth of Christ is transferred to the former ghetto, where the Israelites had to live until 1870.
 The arcade of Octavian, a few dozen metres from the Marcello Theatre, is depicted.

 Figures in carved terracotta, Atelier CASTELLS, Barcelona, (S).